GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 ## Show relevant content and ads

-As we move towards phasing out third-party cookies, we are introducing APIs that enable key use cases that depended on them but **without** continuing to enable cross-site tracking.
+As we move towards phasing out third-party cookies, we are introducing APIs that enable key use cases that sites depended on to allow them to fund their content **without** continuing to enable cross-site tracking.

 ### Topics